-- 1.distinguish and recognise software quality factors - 2.recognise, differentiate and apply the existing software development standards - 3.evaluate the complexity of a software project and determine the required resources - 4.organise, lead, participate in a software development team for automotive applications - 5.plan, design, develop and test software for automotive applications - 6.recognise, understand and evaluate the engineering processes and practices used in the automotive software industry and apply it to improve the software development process
+1. distinguish and recognise software quality factors

+2.recognise, differentiate and apply the existing software development standards

+3.evaluate the complexity of a software project and determine the required resources

+4.organise, lead, participate in a software development team for automotive applications

+5.plan, design, develop and test software for automotive applications

+6.recognise, understand and evaluate the engineering processes and practices used in the automotive software industry and apply it to improve the software development process

-Software quality programme organisation.
+Organisation of a quality assurance programme.
 Process quality management.
-The software crisis.
-Standardisation of quality assurance.
+Software crisis.
+Standardisation processes of software quality assurance.
 The cost of software quality.
 Static and dynamic analysis applied to quality assurance.
 Software reliability.
-Software reliability management.
-Software testing.
-Software maintenance and configuration management.
+Automotive software architecture and design.
+Software verification and validation in automotive industry.
+Automotive software management.
+Automotive software development and practice.